 They are known as hummingbirds, not because of their ability to give tuneful renditions of songs while keeping their lips closed (although, I like to think it is), but because of the humming sound created by their beating wings, which flap at high frequencies audible to humans.

-They flap their wings typically around 70 times per second, allowing them to fly at a speed of around 30 mph (almost 50 kmph), but they have been known to flap them as high as 200 times per second when performing a courtship dive at speeds up to 60 mph (almost 100 kph).
+They flap their wings typically around 70 times per second, allowing them to fly at a speed of around 30 mph (almost 50 kph), but they have been known to flap them as high as 200 times per second when performing a courtship dive at speeds up to 60 mph (almost 100 kph).
 Blurringly fast to human eyes!
-These nose dives subject them to over 10Gs of force - enough to cause fighter pilots to black out!
+These nose dives subject them to over 10Gs of force – enough to cause fighter pilots to blackout!

 They additionally have several weight-reducing features.
 Most of their bones are porous, and some even hollow, in the case of their legs and wings.
 They also have fewer muscles and ligaments (instead they have fused bones in their backs and pelvis to maintain support).
-Some would call this extreme, but to reduce weight further they have removed some non-essential organs, including the bladder, gall bladder, a right ovary in the females and (boys - cross your legs) the penis in the males.
+Some would call this extreme, but to reduce weight further they have removed some non-essential organs, including the bladder, gall bladder, a right ovary in the females, and the penis in the males.